ocknamo/n8n-nodes-nostrobots/doc/read.md

 The entered text can be used to string search the content of an event; at least one relay which support NIP-50 must be set.
 The target of retrieval is note events (kind1) issued within a specified period of time.

+### Encrypted Direct Message(nip-04)

+Retrieve and decrypt encrypted direct messages (kind 4) using NIP-04.
+This option requires Nostrobots API credentials (secret key) to decrypt messages.

+**Security Warning**: NIP-04 is deprecated in favor of NIP-17.
+This standard leaks metadata and must not be used for sensitive communications.
+Only use with AUTH-enabled relays.

+The retrieved messages will be automatically decrypted using your private key and the sender's public key.
+Both sent and received messages will be retrieved based on your public key.

 ## Specify period range